roryl/handlebars.lucee/README.md

 ##Usage
 This documentationa assumes you are familiar with Handlebars or Mustache style templates and will not go into all of the uses.
 We recommend learning [Handlebars.js](http://handlebarsjs.com/)

-There are three methods to use Handlebars.lucee
+There are three ways to use Handlebars.lucee

 1. Compiling Inline Templates
 2. Compiling Template Files